Trust / Logistics / 1973-present

 Current FedEx customer surfaces still market the brand through concrete service architecture: tracking, delivery windows, shipping speed tiers, location tools, alerts, and specialized network options.
 That continuity is important.
 The company did not leave the original promise behind and pivot into lifestyle language.
 It kept translating reliability into interfaces and service choices the customer can use.

 That is why FedEx belongs in the trust category.
-The brand signal is not only color, logo, or memorability.
+The brand signal is not merely color, logo, or memorability.
 It is the repeated experience of a promise being specific enough to test and structured enough to recover when something goes wrong.

 The Archive Reading